 There are two steps here: 1) Select the suitable medium for your promotion, and 2) create a compelling message practically forcing buyers to call you.
 Let’s look at each one.

-First, when looking for the right “medium” for any marketing, you need to ask yourself, “Where does my target market go to locate information that is important to THEM?”
+First, when looking for the right “medium” for any marketing, you must ask yourself, “Where does my target market go to locate information that is important to THEM?”

 Think about it.
 You’re looking for buyers.
 Where do THEY go to look for information when in their situation?

 Maybe they look through “homes” magazines.
 There may be homeowner newsletters their friends read that may bring a listing to their attention.
-Facebook, Instagram or other social media sites, your webpage, some may only look at Kijiji.
+Some may only look at Realtor.ca, Kijiji, Facebook, Instagram or other social media sites, or your webpage.

 You’ll also want to have some way to take calls when you may not be available.
-And don’t forget, if you use an answering service or your voicemail, make sure you program it to page you when you receive a call.
+And don’t forget, if you use an answering service or your voicemail, program it to the page you use when you receive a call.
 This way, you’ll talk to the buyer when they’re genuinely interested in real estate.
 Timing is everything.

 Did you know that 85% of buyers work with the first person who contacts them?

 If you’ve followed these steps correctly, your phone will ring, or your email will zing with calls from people interested in the home you have marketed.

 What do you do now?